What Is Loss Aversion Bias?

 Myopic Loss Aversion

 Myopic loss aversion bias is a temporary situation where one loses sight of the big picture due to a certain event.
-Myopic loss aversion happens to people mostly in investment fields.
-Even with the most professional and informed investor falls into the trap of myopic loss aversion bias.
+Myopic loss aversion happens to people, mostly in investment fields.
+But unfortunately, even the most professional and informed investor falls into the trap of myopic loss aversion bias in investing.

-If you’re an investor and have been investing for a long time, you would know that during a sudden crash in the stock market, you panicked and tried to sell out all your stocks because you didn’t want to lose out on everything.
-Even if you call yourself a logical, rational, and experienced investor, still you did make a fool of yourself and you couldn’t see the big picture for the moment.
+If an investor has been investing for a long time, it is common that they panicked during a sudden crash in the stock market and tried to sell out all the stocks because they did not want to lose out on everything.
+So even if try to be logical, rational, and experienced investors, still there is a chance that they will not be able to see the big picture at the moment.

-Well, if that happened, you can’t be blamed.
-Because it happens with all of the investors (professional & new)!
-To avoid myopic loss aversion bias, you need to know that you can’t make a buying/selling decision based on your emotion/how you feel during a panic-stricken moment.
-Whenever you’re experiencing myopic loss aversion, all you need to do is to let the moment go without making any hasty decision.
-Once you calm down and become normal again, you can think and decide.
+It happens with all investors (professional and new)!
+To avoid myopic loss aversion bias, it is necessary to know that one cannot make a buying/selling decision based on emotion/ during a panic-stricken moment.
+Whenever experiencing myopic loss aversion, the investor must let the moment go without making any hasty decisions.

-Avoiding loss aversion bias is tougher than avoiding myopic loss aversion bias because myopic loss aversion is a momentary thing; but loss aversion is much more ingrained in our subconscious mind and even when we’re trying to become sane, we still fall in the trap of loss aversion bias.
+Avoiding loss aversion bias in decision making is tougher than avoiding myopic loss aversion bias because myopic loss aversion is momentary.
+Still, loss aversion is much more ingrained in our subconscious mind, and even when trying to become sane, we still fall into the trap of loss aversion bias.

 So how would one avoid loss aversion bias?

-Loss aversion isn’t a thing of behavioral finance or behavioral economics only.
-It’s a philosophy that society encourages us to follow through (remember status-quo bias).
-Let’s say Team A is playing a football match with Team B. Now, Team A is defending Team B with all its might.
-And Team B is attacking all the time.
-Of course Team B will win the match, but both of these teams tried to avoid loss by –
+Loss aversion is not a thing of behavioral finance or behavioral economics Behavioral EconomicsBehavioural economics refers to a stream of mainstream economics that studies the impact of human psychology, ideology or behaviour on the individual or institutional economic decision-making process. only.
+It is a philosophy that society encourages us to follow (remember status-quo bias).
+For example, Team A is playing a football match with Team B. Now; Team A is defending Team B with all its might.
+Team B is attacking all the time.
+Of course, Team B will win the match, but both of these teams tried to avoid loss by: –

-- Playing to win so that they don’t need to go through the pain of loss.
+- Playing to win so they do not need to go through the pain of loss.

-The idea of loss is ingrained in the human mind and no matter what decision humans try to make (even when they think they’re making the most logical decision), they actually try to become loss averse all the time.
+The idea of loss is ingrained in the human mind, and no matter what decision humans try to make (even when they think they are making the most logical decision), they try to become loss averse all the time.

-Asking you to avoid loss aversion bias is like saying that you need to get rid of the society.
-It is possible, but somehow we can benefit from loss aversion bias too.
+Asking to avoid loss aversion bias is like saying that one must eliminate society.
+Of course, it is possible, but somehow, we can benefit from loss aversion bias too.